Roll20/roll20-api-scripts/EclipsePhaseAlternateCompanion/README.md

 - Leave the Roll20 API Script page open, and open up your campaign view in a different tab/window.
 That should cause your sandbox to spin up.
 If no errors are reported, you should be good to go.

 #### EPCompendium
 If you would like access to the EPCompendium-related features, you must also install the data script for the compendium.
-Follow the same procedure as above for the latest release of the EPCompendium, [v5.0.0](https://github.com/Bathtor/EPCompendium/releases/tag/v5.0.0) at the time of writing.
+Follow the same procedure as above for the latest release of the EPCompendium, [v6.0.0](https://github.com/Bathtor/EPCompendium/releases/tag/v6.0.0) at the time of writing.
 Each Compendium release also contains a number of macros prepared to use with the script that you can just c&p into your campaign.

+**Note** that there's a load time dependency between the compendium script and the companion script, so make sure that the compendium script's tab is to the right of the companion script's.

 #### Updating
 If you need to update one of the script installed above, simply follow the same instructions as for a normal installation.
 Do make sure, that you always override old script versions, and never have two versions running in parallel!